Cat and dog permits

 Brisbane City Council regulates the keeping of cats and dogs under the Animals Local Law 2017.

 You will need a permit if you keep more than:

 - two dogs, with no more than four over the age of three months unless you are a breeder.

 If you have two dogs registered with Council, you do not need a permit.

 Council will not normally grant a cat or dog permit under the following circumstances if:

-- the animal lives on a premises that is not a single detached dwelling (e.g. a unit or townhouse)
+- the animals live at a property that is not a single detached dwelling (e.g. a unit or townhouse)

-- the animal lives on a premises that is less than 400 square metres
+- the animals live at a property that is less than 400 square metres

 - you were not permitted to hold a similar cat or dog permit from another local government; and

 - the keeper is not a breeder and the cats/dogs that make up the permit application have not been desexed.